 Dear Savvy Senior,

-I know there won’t be a cost-of-living increase in Social Security benefits next year but what about Medicare?
-I’ve heard some beneficiaries will get hit with a big Part B monthly premium increase in 2016.
-What can you tell me, and who will this affect?
+I know there won’t be much of a cost-of-living increase in Social Security benefits next year but what about Medicare?
+How will the 0.3 percent Social Security raise affect our Part B monthly premiums in 2017?

 Part B Premiums

-The hold-harmless rule also does not protect high-income Medicare beneficiaries who already pay higher Part B premiums because their annual incomes are above $85,000 for an individual or $170,000 for a couple.
-If you fit into this category, here’s what you’ll pay for your Part B premium next year, based on your 2014 tax returns.
+The hold harmless rule also does not protect high-income Medicare beneficiaries who already pay higher Part B premiums because their annual incomes are above $85,000 for an individual or $170,000 for a couple.
+If you fit into this category, here’s what you’ll pay for your Part B premium next year, based on your 2015 tax returns.

 Deductibles and Co-Pays